 With a manufacturer price of €4,490 (not including the ATT or a hard case), the Open Technologies SIAB-FX is not cheap.
 However, it is definitely a very capable product, powered by good software.

-We carry out tests of 3D printers, 3D scanners and 3D filaments in our lab.
+We carry out tests of 3D printers and 3D scanners.
 Get in touch if you’d like us to review your products!